Centroids layer

 For example, the inhabitants of a specific area or the cars directed to a specific area.

-For example, all the inhabitants of a district that in a certain time slot enter the traffic network.
+For example: All the inhabitants of a district that in a certain time slot enter the traffic network.

 It is not realistic to model and maintain an account of a single inhabitant.
 You can thus define a centroid that represents all of them (that represents the "volume" of inhabitants).